CaesarMS/pintu/readme.md

 3. Prepare Ganache as a client
     - Download and install [Ganache] first
     - Open Ganache and create New Workspace
-    - On Truffle Project, click add project and choose truffle-config.js
+    - On Truffle Project, click add project and choose truffle-config.js inside this project
     - Save Workspace
 4. Start the server
     ```sh